slebok/slebok/stories/prolog-fj-tapl/main.md

 Here is a number of findings:

 1. The overline notation replaces for the %LINKME:Kleene star found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be reconstructed from a more precise syntax specification of Java.
 That is, the grammar as is can only be interpreted using extra knowledge; alone it is insufficient to drive a parser.
-2. Multiple occurrences of the same metavariable in the same rule may expand to different terminals.
+2. Multiple occurrences of the same metavariable in the same rule may expand to different strings.
 For instance, the two occurrences of *C* in "class *C* extends *C*" may expand to (and represent) different class names.
-(In Fig. 19-1, metavariables are like nonterminals in this respect.)
+This can be concluded from assuming that metavariables take the role of the nonterminals of a @Vadim%LINKME:CFG.
 3. The grammar for terms is left recursive; also, the left associativity of member access requires attention.
 4. The term sublanguage does not introduce parentheses, even though these are required for member access on cast expressions.
 5. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms in the sense that all values are also terms syntactically.